Ji4chenLi/Multi-Task-Batch-RL/README.md

 # Running Experiments

-If you would like to generate these results for the training phase, first you can go to the ``oac-explore`` folder and run the following command to obtain the training buffers:
+If you would like to generate these results for the training phase, first you can go to the ``oac-explore`` folder and run the following command to obtain the training buffers.
+Note that the list of ``goal_id`` is varying from domain to domain:

 ```
 python main.py --config=DOMAIN_NAME --goal=GOAL_ID